10 Things That Make Cops Cringe

 In the police academy, most recruits are taught that domestic violence calls are among the most dangerous calls to respond to because of the high level of emotion and the unknown factors involved.

 The stress of the call is bad enough.
 Add to that a victim who might be reluctant to press charges or who is less than cooperative out of fear of retaliation from the abuser, and it's easy to see why this would be a frustrating situation for someone who is sworn to serve and protect.

 Other Cops Giving the Profession a Bad Name

 We all know there are people working as police officers who shouldn't be.
 Despite a lengthy hiring process and rigorous background checks—including psychological exams and polygraphs—some people, unfortunately, fall through the cracks.
 Inevitably, most of these folks eventually expose themselves as the crooks they are, and often in a big way.

 The public rightly holds the police to a high ethical standard.
 When bad cops do bad things, they make headlines.
 They also make the good, honest, hard-working people who make up the majority of police officers look bad, too.

 In the eyes of the public, when one officer does something bad, all officers have done something bad.
 Corrupt, crooked, ignorant, and rude cops all give the rest of the profession a bad name and make other officers cringe.

 Motorists Who Don't Move Over

 There are 50 states in the United States.
 Of them, 49 have laws requiring you to move over into the far lane and/or slow down when approaching or passing an emergency vehicle on the side of the road.

 Why do we have these laws?
-Because believe it or not, cops are far more afraid of traffic whizzing by at 70 miles per hour than they are of the bad guy who wants to hurt them.
-The bad guy they know what to do with.
-There's not much they can do to stop an inattentive or impaired or otherwise just bad-driving motorist cruising down the interstate with their head stuck in a place it probably shouldn't be.
+Because, believe it or not, cops are far more afraid of traffic whizzing by at 70 miles per hour than they are of the bad guy who wants to hurt them.
+They know what to do with a bad guy; however, there's not much they can do to stop an inattentive or impaired or otherwise just bad-driving motorist cruising down the interstate.